AlexandrosAlexiou/Statify-data-visualizer/README.md

 # [Node.js](https://nodejs.org/en/download/) REST API

-The API connects to the database and serves the data to our Angular app. <br/>
+The API connects to the database and serves the data to our Angular app. <br>

 Run `node server.js` to start the service.